Nauru Soccer Federation

-The Nauru Soccer Federation is the governing body of soccer in Nauru and is under the auspices of the Nauru Olympic Committee.
+The Nauru Soccer Federation (formerly known as the Nauru Amateur Soccer Association) is the governing body of soccer in Nauru and is under the auspices of the Nauru Olympic Committee.
 Nauru is not a member of the Oceania Football Confederation (OFC) and is one of the few sovereign states that is not a member of FIFA.

 History

+The Nauru Soccer Federation had reportedly applied for membership in both the OFC and FIFA but was denied, presumably because of a lack of infrastructure and league system.
 In 2009 the Nauruan Minister of Sport Rayong Itsimaera indicated that the island nation desired to become a member of FIFA and the OFC wanted to accept them as a member but there were challenges preventing them from joining both bodies.
-Around this time, the Nauru Soccer Federation had reportedly applied for membership in both the OFC and FIFA but was denied, presumably because of a lack of infrastructure and league system.
+Around this time, the Nauru Amateur Soccer Association had reportedly applied for membership in both the OFC and FIFA but was denied, presumably because of a lack of infrastructure and league system.

 When the OFC met in 2011 to discuss and plan the 2013 Pacific Youth and Sports Conference, the Nauru delegation attended along with representatives from thirteen other Pacific football associations.
 In a December 2014 issue of The Blizzard-The Football Quarterly it was reported that the association existed and the then-president indicated that a Nauruan team practiced on the island's golf course.

-When Vanuatan Lambert Maltock was elected president of the OFC in 2019, the confederation indicated that funds were available to Nauru once the association has firm plans for developing the sport on the island.
+After Lambert Maltock of the Vanuatu Football Federation was elected president of the OFC in 2019, the confederation indicated that funds were available to Nauru once the association has firm plans for developing the sport on the island.
 The Nauru Soccer Association was formally created in 2018.
+In 2020, the association’s vice-president, Kaz Cain, announced that Nauru was considering creating its first-ever official national side for a tournament in Hawaii in 2021.
 By 2020, the association was beginning to organize soccer tournaments and other development activities on the island once again but progressed was slowed by the COVID-19 pandemic later that year.
 In March 2021 it was announced that the Government of Australia was financing a number of sports programs in Nauru, including the OFC's Just Play Programme.